kapresoft/kapresoft.github.io/_posts/2019-10-20-aws-lambda-spring-boot-profiles.md

 AWS Lambda cold starts occur when the very first request arrives after deployment.
 After the first request is executed, the AWS Lambda instance will be available to be utilized for subsequent requests.
-There is no specific settings on how long a lambda instance will be kept but the probably of having a good chance of acold start will occur between 1 and 10 minutes after initialization.
+There is no specific settings on how long a lambda instance will be kept but the probably of having a good chance of a cold start will occur between 1 and 10 minutes after initialization.

 ```text